varsha080/Alarmclock/README.md

-This is a Alarmclock made by our group(Varsha Gupta-12001715 and Sahla Ambrein-12020079).
-We have made this project for the CA-2 given by our Python Teacher, Md.
-Imran Hussain.
 We use python language of the main code and tkinder for its structure.
 Python is a high-level, general-purpose and a very popular programming language.
 This project requires good knowledge of Python and GUI.
 Python when combined with Tkinter provides a fast and easy way to create GUI applications.
 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.
 We can use Python in developing websites and software, task automation, data analysis, and data visualization.